bmatsuo/lmdb-go/README.md

 providing minor utility these programs are provided as examples of lmdb in practice.

+##LMDB compared to BoltDB

+BoltDB is a quality database with a design similar to LMDB.
+Both store key-value data in a file and provide ACID transactions.
+So there are often questions of why to use one database or the other.

+###Advantages of BoltDB

+- Nested databases allow for hierarchical data organization.

+- Operating systems that do not support sparse files do not use up excessive space due to a large pre-allocation of file space.
+The exp/lmdbsync package is intended to resolve this problem with LMDB but it is not ready.

+- As a pure Go package bolt can be easily cross-compiled using the `go` toolchain and `GOOS`/`GOARCH` variables.

+###Advantages of LMDB

+- Keys can contain multiple values using the DupSort flag.

+- Updates can have sub-updates for atomic batching of changes.

+- Databases remain open for the application lifetime which reduces management overhead at the transaction level.

+- Significantly faster than BoltDB.
+The raw speed of LMDB easily surpasses BoltDB.
+Additionally, LMDB provides optimizations ranging from safe, feature-specific optimizations to generally unsafe, extremely situational ones.
+Applications are free to enable any optimizations that fit their data, access, and reliability models.

+- LMDB allows multiple applications to access a database simultaneously.
+  Updates from concurrent processes are synchronized using a database lock file.

+- As a C library, applications in any language can interact with LMDB databases.
+Mission critical Go applications can use a database while Python scripts perform analysis on the side.

 ##Build

 There is no dependency on shared libraries.
 So most users can simply install